mookmookoolala/mookmookoolala/README.md

 I am currently a devops engineer and also a student that is pursuing Master of science in Information Systems in Nanyang Technological University.

-All my projects are self taught and out of my own hobby!
+Self taught and always learning!